preco21/es-modules-syntax/README.md

 export {
   pi, // export
-  calcPlus as plus, // export as alias getRandomInt as default // export as default
+  calcPlus as plus, // export as alias getRandomInt as default, // export as default, trailing comma is not necessary };
-};
 ```